apache/servicecomb-website/_posts/2017-09-16-saga-design.md

 * **Transaction compensated event** stores individual compensation request and its response
 * **Saga ended event** marks the end of a saga request and stores nothing

-By persisting these events in saga log, a crashed saga can be recovered from any states above.
+By persisting these events in saga log, a crashed saga can be recovered to any states above.

 Since saga only needs persistence of events and the event contents are stored as JSON, the implementation of the saga log is very flexible.
 Databases (SQL or NoSQL), durable message queues, or even plain files can be used as event storage, but